 Enrolling in Medicare when you have an HSA

-If you enroll in Medicare Part A and/or B you can no longer contribute to your HSA.
-The month you enroll in Medicare (typically the month of your 65th birthday), the account overseer switches the contributing balance to your HSA to zero dollars per month.
-By law, people with Medicare are not allowed to put money into an HSA.
-This is because you generally cannot have any health coverage other than an HDHP if you are putting money into an HSA.
-However, you may withdraw money from your HSA after you enroll in Medicare to help pay for medical expenses (deductibles, premiums, copays or coinsurances).
+If you enroll in Medicare Part A and/or B, you can no longer contribute pre-tax dollars to your HSA.
+This is because to contribute pre-tax dollars to an HSA you cannot have any health insurance other than a HDHP.
+The month your Medicare begins, your account overseer should switch the contributing balance to your HSA to zero dollars per month.
+However, you may continue to withdraw money from your HSA after you enroll in Medicare to help pay for medical expenses, such as deductibles, premiums, copayments, and coinsurances.
 If you use the account for qualified medical expenses, it will continue to be tax-free.

 Whether you should delay enrollment in Medicare so you can continue contributing to your HSA depends on your circumstances.
 If you work for an employer with fewer than 20 employees, you may need Medicare in order to have primary insurance, even though you will lose the tax advantages of your HSA.
 This is because health care coverage from employers with fewer than 20 employees pays secondary to Medicare.
 If you work at this kind of employer and fail to enroll in Medicare, you may have little or no health coverage because your health plan does not have to pay until after Medicare pays.
 Health care coverage from an employer with 20 or more employees pays primary to Medicare, so you may choose to delay Medicare enrollment if you work at this kind of employer and continue putting funds into your HSA.

 Note: In either case, you have access to the Part B Special Enrollment Period (SEP) when you lose coverage or retire.